COVID-19 Guidance for the Research Community

 2. Track Past Expenses

 Faculty can use the COVID-19 Costs During Soft Shutdown spreadsheet template provided by FBS to document to document impacts on past expenses.
-FBS has also developed the new "Monthly Summary by Org - FY" report so that PI's, and department and college leadership can identify trends in spending.
+FBS has also developed the new "Monthly Summary by Org - FY" report (available via CIS) so that PI's, and department and college leadership can identify trends in spending.

 OSP is encouraging use of these tools to track and predict COVID related expenses as gauging financial impact for each grant gives researchers the information to better respond to federal agencies’ specific questions.
 These tools can also support researchers in requesting project extensions and supplement funding.